Erioldoesdesign/erioldoesdesign/README.md

 - Design team at [Ushahidi](http://ushahidi.com/)
 - Open Source Designer at [Foss Responders](https://fossresponders.com/)
 - Decor and game jam co-ordinator at [Bristol Pride](https://bristolpridegamejam.itch.io/)
+- Part of the design team at [Mutualaid.world](https://github.com/factn/Resilience-Design)

 ## 📚 I’m learning...
-- Better collaboration with dev + design
+- Better collaboration with dev + design in OSS
 - FE coding skills
-- Service design in the digital space
+- Service design in the OSS and human rights tech space
-- Food systems and logistics
 - History and community of OSS
+- Docker and other more dev processes

 ## 🐝 I’m looking people to collaborate with me on...
 - A OSS designer focus project called [Open Design](https://github.com/Erioldoesdesign/opendesign) which started at Ushahidi
 - OSS projects that want to grow their design maturity
+-
 - A mentoring partnership or co-op in OSS design for early career designers

 ## 🆘 I’m looking for help with...